 The court may or may not decide to hold a hearing on the matter.
 If a hearing is scheduled, both sides will be able to present an argument as to why the suspension period should or should not be shortened.
 If the court decides to grant your request and the suspension period is reduced, the Driver License Division will be notified.

 Last but not least, it’s important to note that a license suspension can also be extended.
 This will occur if you are caught driving while your license is suspended, revoked, or has been denied.

-If you were arrested for DUI in Salt Lake City, Utah defense attorney Darwin Overson is prepared to aggressively fight the charges and seek reduced penalties on your behalf.
-To set up a free and private legal consultation with Darwin, call the law offices of Overson Law LLC at (801) 733-1308 today.
+If you were arrested for DUI in Salt Lake City, Salt Lake City criminal defense lawyer Darwin Overson is prepared to aggressively fight the charges and seek reduced penalties on your behalf.
+To set up a free and private legal consultation with Darwin, call the law offices of Overson Law LLC at (801) 758-2287 today.